widgetti/ipyreact/README.md

 Doodle()
 ```

 ### Import maps

 The above examples have direct links to esm.sh, e.g. "https://esm.sh/canvas-confetti@1.6.0".
-Which means version and CDN information is mebedded in every component's code.
+Which means version and CDN information is embedded in every component's code.

 To address this, we also support [import maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) to
 write code more independant of where the modules come from.